 Academic Probation

 If a student's cumulative GPA is below 3.0 (on a 4.0 scale) after any academic quarter, the student is placed on probationary status.
 The student will receive a warning letter stating the specific conditions of probation.
-Students on probation are required to meet with the Program Director and technical advisor to establish an action plan for addressing the academic probation.
+Students on probation are required to meet with the Program Director and academic advisor to establish an action plan for addressing the academic probation.
 Students on probation have one academic quarter to address the specific probation conditions or face dismissal from the program.

 Discipline and Discontinuance